LouieSlocombe/nqetools/README.md

 ```
 Then install sella
 ```
-conda install conda-forge::sella -y
+conda config --env --add channels conda-forge conda install conda-forge::sella -y
 ```
-Alternatively, but not suggested:
+Alternatively, if it is very slow.
+But, not suggested:
 ```
-pip install ase sella
+pip install sella
 ```

 ## MACE